Memory is the foundation of all learning and human knowledge.

 I like to use this system to remember information so that I can consistently look at the information and have it at my fingertips.

-Use Multiple Intelligences to Improve Your Memory
+Use Multiple Intelligences for a Better Memory

 Our brains all work in different ways.
 Some of us learn better visually, from diagrams, infographics, or videos.
 Other people need to move around in order to process and remember information effectively.